 fonema : (Spanish, phoneme) the smallest unit of speech, which distinguishes words according to their sonic quality.

-The ensemble, is also committed to outreach and education, and has given residencies at Chicago’s Saint Xavier University and North Central College, as well as a lecture-performances at Boston’s New England Conservatory, Collumbia College of Chicago, and UNAM’s Cátedra Conlon Nancarrow in Mexico City.
-Believing that new music offers a journey of discovery for the performer and listener alike, Fonema Consort hopes that our audience will join us on this journey at the edge of musical and linguistic discovery.
+Believing that new music offers a journey of discovery for the performer and listener alike, Fonema Consort hopes that our audience will join us as we explore the edge of musical aesthetics.

 Master of Disguises by Katherine Young

 Katherine Young’s Master of Disguises is concerned with obscurity and loss.
 Young works with largely static textures, using extended vocal techniques, bass clarinet, and tenor saxophone to construct a soundworld that softly throbs and whirs.
 An unusual percussion instrument adds to the effect: hand-held cassette tape recorders, played by fast-forwarding, rewinding, stopping, and ejecting.
 Master of Disguises concludes with a searching melody that sets a fragment from Kelly Link’s “The Girl Detective.”

 8 ejercicios para oír lo inaudible by Mesias Maiguashca